Last updated January 2023 | Contact | Privacy Policy

 Author's collection

 The home of Gustav Behrens from 1894 -1944, one of the community's wealthiest Ashkenazi shipping merchants.
-Now (1996) owned by Manchester University, functioning as a conference centre, given to the university in memory of Gustav and his wife, Fanny.
+Now (1996) owned by Manchester University, functioning as a conference centre, and donated to the university in memory of Gustav and his wife, Fanny.

 234 Burton Road, West Didsbury